Merovex/verku/README.md

 To print the TOC, you need to print a variable called +toc+, using the eRb tag.

     <%= toc %>

+To create valid Mobi for Kindle, you need an appropriate cover image. **Bookmaker** looks for <tt>image/cover.jpg</tt>, and compiles it into the Epub and Mobi files.
+Refer to the Kindle documentation for the cover requirements.

 ### Dependencies